Kurt Frederick (musician)

-Kurt Frederick, born Kurt Fuchsgelb (4 March 1907 - 28 December 1997), was an Austrian-born musician who later became a conductor in New Mexico, United States.
+Kurt Frederick, born Kurt Fuchsgelb (4 March 1907 – 28 December 1997), was an Austrian-born musician who later became a conductor in New Mexico and a full-time professor of music at the University of New Mexico for 42 years.

 Biography

 Kurt Frederick was born in Vienna, Austria to Ernestine (née Dohan) and Guido Fuchsgelb.
 His father worked for the Israelitische Kultusgemeinde Wien (IKG).

 Frederick studied at the State Academy of Music in Vienna, now known as the University of Music and Performing Arts Vienna.
 He worked as the choir conductor at the Stadttempel, also known as the Seitenstettengasse Temple.
-Frederick married Gladys Caroline Miller after his escape in 1939.
+Frederick fled Vienna after the Anschluss and moved to New York City through the rescue efforts of Gladys Kissel Miller Rokos and her daughter, Gladys Caroline Miller, whom he would marry in 1939.
 While in New York, Frederick worked as a violist first with the New Friends of Music Orchestra and then with the Kolisch Quartet.
-He and his family moved to Albuquerque, New Mexico in the early 1940s.
-Frederick was a member of the faculty at the University of New Mexico.
+He and his family moved to Albuquerque, New Mexico in the early 1940s, where Frederick joined the faculty at the University of New Mexico.

 His mother, Ernestine Fuchsgelb, was murdered in Auschwitz in 1944.
-Frederick fled Vienna after the Anschluss and moved to New York City through the rescue efforts of Gladys Kissel Miller Rokos and her daughter, Gladys Caroline Miller.

-Frederick married Gladys Caroline Miller after his escape in 1939.
-While in New York, Frederick worked as a violist first with the New Friends of Music Orchestra and then with the Kolisch Quartet.
-He and his family moved to Albuquerque, New Mexico in the early 1940s.
-Frederick was a member of the faculty at the University of New Mexico.

-His mother, Ernestine Fuchsgelb, was murdered in Auschwitz in 1944.
-Frederick gave the world premiere for Ernst Krenek's Fifth Symphony.
-He also gave the world premiere for Arnold Schoenberg's A Survivor from Warsaw with the Albuquerque Civic Symphony on November 4, 1948.
-Frederick obtained the world premiere of A Survivor from Warsaw through an arrangement made with Schoenberg in which Frederick agreed to produce copied parts of the score and send them back to Schoenberg.
-He also played a part in the creation of the Albuquerque Youth Symphony and served as its first conductor.
-Frederick received his PhD in Philosophy of Music from the Eastman School of Music in 1957.

-World Premiere of Arnold Schoenberg's 'A Survivor from Warsaw'

-Arnold Schoenberg - Austrian/American Composer thanking Kurt Frederick for his efforts in providing the World Premier of 'A Survivor from Warsaw' in Albuquerque, NM, 1948.

-Frederick gave the world premiere for Arnold Schoenberg's A Survivor from Warsaw with the Albuquerque Civic Symphony on November 4, 1948.
-Frederick obtained the world premiere of A Survivor from Warsaw through an arrangement made with Schoenberg in which Frederick agreed to produce copied parts of the score and send them back to Schoenberg.
+In 1945, Frederick replaced William Kunkel as the conductor of the New Mexico Symphony Orchestra, originally founded in 1932 as the Albuquerque Civic Symphony.